Create inspiration boards, share ideas with your friends and wedding vendors, get feedback from brides like you, and lots more!

-Photo booths are all the rage at weddings, and why not?
+Photo booths are all the hype at weddings, and why not?
 They keep your guests entertained!
 Here's our step-by-step guide to make your own.

 Materials Needed:Digital point-and-shoot camera Camera tripod Remote shutter release Backdrop Props

-The Camera - Place a digital point-and-shoot camera on top of an extended tripod at eye level, tunr on the flash (unless you're having a spotlight) and connect a remote shutter release so guests can take their own photos.
-As backup, have polaroid cameras on standby.
+The Camera - Place a digital point-and-shoot camera on top of an extended tripod at eye level, turn on the flash and connect a remote shutter release so guests can take their own photos.

 Photos (from left to right): This Modern Romance and Anjuli

-The Backdrop - Pick a colored or patterned piece of fabric that you can hang.
+The Backdrop - Pick a piece of fabric that you can hang.
 If you're having an indoor wedding, pin it to a wall, or if you're having an outdoor wedding hang from curtain rods, secure with rope, and nail into the ground.

 Photos (from left to right): Shelly Kroeger Photography and Birds of a Feather

 The Props - Go on a scavenger hunt!
-Look for props in your own home (like scarves, hats, glasses, frames). or make your own from paper (lips, mustaches, ties).
+Use props from your own home (like scarves, hats, glasses, frames).
+Or make your own from paper (lips, mustaches, ties).
 Even provide chalkboards or dry erase boards for guests to write messages on.

 Photo: This Modern Romance